GreenfieldTech/nuts/README.md

 # Nuts Framework

-Nuts is a framework that lets you handle NUTS messages in a hierarchical and convenient way.
+Nuts is a framework that lets you handle NATS messages in a hierarchical and convenient way.
 It lets you subscribe to paths of messages, receive them and handle them.

 ## Installation